 The limitations of this study are those associated with an observational study using publicly available data on which our analysis has been made.
 As such, our findings do not infer causality, rather highlight the relationship between our examined variables and the strengths of such relationships.
 Furthermore, our analysis is built on several assumptions.
-Firstly, all behaviours within the preventative social behaviour index are weighted equally and therefore contribute equally to the level of caution we have recorded as the preventative social behaviour index.
+Firstly, all behaviours within the preventative social behaviour index are weighted equally, and therefore contribute equally, to the level of caution we have recorded as the preventative social behaviour index.
 Secondly, the YouGov global survey responses are weighted by YouGov using sociodemographic data to ensure they are nationally representative.
 However, an average of only 1006 individuals were questioned in each wave, which may not have been an adequate sample in reliably representing an entire nation.
-The responses were self-reported and therefore will be allied to its associated bias.
+The responses were self-reported and therefore will be allied to its associated bias.27 Due to the correlation in some of our metrics (i.e. PSB and GS) it is possible that the effective sample size in our regression analysis is lower than expected and thus has less power.

 Moreover, numerous complex variables in determining preventative social behaviour have been outlined within the literature, we however chose to review four: time, government stringency, confidence in government handling of the pandemic and reported COVID-19 deaths.
-It may be argued that further evaluation of specific demographics such as age, gender, employment, and mental health status may be necessary in evaluating changes in preventative social behaviour, and these should be further explored in future research.
+It may be argued that further evaluation of specific demographics such as age, gender, employment, and mental health status may be necessary in evaluating changes in preventative social behaviour, and these should be further explored in future research.28